Back to Home

 Detection Engine

 Ensembles of time-series anomaly detectors, graph neural nets, and supervised classifiers evaluate every event against 300+ fraud vectors, continuously retraining with analyst feedback.
+This multi-layered approach catches threats that single-method systems miss.

 Risk Orchestrator